Graduate Study

 Summary of Steps

-- In conjunction with fieldwork preceptor, describe project, set timeline and outline final product on the MPH Nutrition Fieldwork Agreement (docx).
+• After the faculty adviser and the preceptor have agreed to the placement, describe the project, set the timeline and outline the final product on the MPH Nutrition Fieldwork Agreement.

-- The approved Fieldwork Agreement is submitted to NSP Student and Academic Services at gradnutr@uw.edu in order to get an add code for NUTR 532 Fieldwork in Public Health Nutrition.
+• Email the signed Fieldwork Agreement to NSP Student and Academic Services at gradnutr@uw.edu.
+Once received, they will provide an add code to register for NUTR 532.

-- Provide the preceptor with the MPH Nutrition Fieldwork Evaluation (docx) and schedule a time to discuss the evaluation.
-Submit the signed student evaluation to the MPH Fieldwork and Practicum Faculty Adviser.
+• Provide the preceptor with the MPH Nutrition Fieldwork Evaluation and schedule a time to discuss the evaluation.
+Email the signed student evaluation to the fieldwork faculty adviser.

-- Present on the experience to fellow MPH Nutrition students, scheduled annually in autumn quarter.
+• Present on the experience to fellow MPH Nutrition students, as scheduled.

 International Students

-During their first year, F-1 students must work with the University’s International Student Services (ISS) office to register for Curricular Practical Training (CPT).
-Students with a J-1 or J-2 VISA must also meet with their ISS advisor during year 1 to apply for Academic Training.
+Students on F-1 visas must work with the University’s International Student Services (ISS) office to apply for Curricular Practical Training (CPT), which serves as work authorization for activities related to their program of study, before starting fieldwork.
+Students with a J-1 or J-2 visa must also meet with their program sponsor before starting academic training.

 Anne Lund, MPH, RDN, FAND